TITLE 8 SOCIAL SERVICES

 (a) the position offered is vacant due to a strike, lockout, or other bona fide labor dispute; or

-(b) the individual would be required to work for an employer contrary to the conditions of his existing membership in the union governing that occupation; however, employment not governed by the rules of a union in which he or she has membership may be deemed appropriate.
+(b) the individual would be required to work for an employer contrary to the conditions of their existing membership in the union governing that occupation; however, employment not governed by the rules of a union in which they have membership may be deemed appropriate.

 (12) In addition to meeting the other criteria of this paragraph, the quality of training must meet local employers' requirements so that the individual will be in a competitive position within the labor market; the training must be likely to lead to employment which will meet the appropriate work criteria.

-(13) If an individual is a professional in need of professional refresher training and other recertification services in order to qualify to practice his or her profession in the U.S., the training may consist of full-time attendance in a college or professional training program, provided that such training:
+(13) If an individual is a professional in need of professional refresher training and other recertification services in order to qualify to practice their profession in the U.S., the training may consist of full-time attendance in a college or professional training program, provided that such training:

 (a) is approved as a part of the individual's employability plan by the state agency;